NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

   }
   int allocatedBuffer;

+  // iterate through all the blocks in the StaticBuffer
-  // find the first free buffer and assign it's index to allocatedBuffer (check metainfo)
+  // find the first free block in the buffer (check metainfo)
+  // assign allocatedBuffer = index of the free block

   metainfo[allocatedBuffer].free = false;
   metainfo[allocatedBuffer].blockNum = blockNum;